gappuser/qryptr/README.md

 # qryptr

-We introduce an offline device that contains cryptographic keys, a keyboard, a camera and a screen.
-Text messages are encrypted with ECC and displayed as QR codes which can be shared using your smartphone.
+We introduce an offline device that contains cryptographic software, a keyboard, camera and screen.
+Plain text messages are ECC encrypted and subsequently displayed as QR codes which can be photographed and shared using your smartphone.
 Because encryption and decryption is done on a seperate device, cryptographic keys cannot be compromised.
 Plaintext is only written and displayed on this seperate device.
-This protects smartphone users against advanced actors employing spyware.
+This protects smartphone users against advanced threats, spyware and side-channel attacks.

 This repository contains all hardware and software to create such a handheld device, which allows text messages of up to 299 characters.

 <img src="./pictures/basic1.jpeg" width="50%" height="50%">

 # architecture

 ![usage flow](./flow-diagram2.png)

-Each user has a single handheld device.

-Upon receiving the device, the user can generate his/her ECC keypair, her CryptoID.
+Each user has a qryptr device.
+Upon receiving it, the user can generate his/her ECC keypair, also called the Cryptographic ID (CryptoID).

-The public key of the Crypto ID can be displayed onscreen as a QR code.
+The public key of the CryptoID can be displayed onscreen as a QR code.
 Another user can add that CryptoID by scanning it.
 This is preferably done in-person.

 After adding each others' keys, users can write messages which are encrypted, encoded and displayed as QR codes.

-Using their smartphones, the users can photograph/share these QR-codes, which contains the encrypted messages, with their preferred messaging app, such as Signal or Whatsapp.
+Using their smartphones, the users can photograph/share these QR-codes, which contains the encrypted messages, with their preferred messaging app, such as Signal, Whatsapp, Telegram or Viber.

 The receiving user can select the sender, scan the shared photograph with his/her qryptr device, which will read, decode, decrypt and display the text message.